-The legislation also introduces amendments regarding local government fund payments, specifying that adjustments will be based on reports from local authorities and will last for twelve months.
-If reports are not filed on time, the commissioner must notify the county auditor and treasurer to resume payments.
-A new Ohio highway and transportation safety fund will be established to receive amounts equivalent to the reductions in payments to local authorities, aimed at enhancing public safety.
-The bill includes provisions for the cessation and resumption of payments based on compliance with filing requirements and the use of ranked choice voting, ensuring that payments are reinstated if any resolutions for ranked choice voting are rescinded.
+Additionally, the bill amends existing laws regarding local government fund (LGF) payments, specifying that adjustments will be based on reports from local authorities, with penalties for late submissions.
+It establishes a new Ohio highway and transportation safety fund to receive amounts equivalent to reductions in LGF payments, aimed at enhancing public safety on roads.
+The bill outlines the conditions for the cessation and resumption of payments to local authorities based on their compliance with filing requirements and the use of ranked choice voting, ensuring that if a local authority rescinds its approval for ranked choice voting, all previously ceased or reduced LGF payments will be resumed.
+Furthermore, it repeals outdated sections of the Revised Code to streamline the legal framework governing LGF payments.

 Statutes affected: As Introduced: 3501.01, 5747.502